iamfarzad/fbc-lab-v7/CHAT_UI_COHERENCE_PLAN.md

 - Track what is already implemented, what remains, and how we will validate completion.

 **Status**
 - In progress.
-Initial wiring for HTTP tool-calls → UI approvals is complete, mobile gating for draggable overlays is in place, and tokens have been consolidated to a single source of truth (compat layer provided).
+HTTP tool-call approvals and mobile gating are in place, design tokens are centralized, the responsive `ChatActions` surface ships on both desktop (popover) and mobile (bottom sheet), and the AudioWorklet voice pipeline is production-stable (see VOICE_PIPELINE_HISTORY_ANALYSIS.md).

 **Rules Alignment (Enforced + Planned)**
 - Critical Never Rules